 - Participants become part of a sustainable network of experts and are strongly encouraged maintain dialog beyond the period of the program.

-Please find here information on the DAICOR Fellows 2021:
+Please find here information on the DAICOR Fellows 2021 and 2022:

 Application Information & Eligibility

-Each year, eight participants from the United States and eight participants from Germany will participate in the program, selected through an open call for applications – conducted by Cultural Vistas and the Heinrich Böll Stiftung Washington, DC.
+Each year, eight participants from the United States and eight participants from Germany will participate in the program, selected through an open call for applications – conducted by Cultural Vistas.

 - Individuals with a proven professional interest in the promotion of an inclusive and progressive culture of remembrance in public spaces in Germany and the United States (historians, curators, artists, political advisors, academic researchers, etc.)